 Hit the road and see all of Iceland's most popular destinations on this awe-inspiring 7-day self-drive tour.
 This tour is perfect for anyone who wants to make their own choices about where to go and what to do in Iceland, without worrying about tour guides or other people in a group.

-Highlights include the Jökulsárlón glacier lagoon on the south coast, Snæfellsnes peninsula in the west, the capital city Reykjavík, the famous Golden Circle and the Blue Lagoon.
-All accommodation will come with an ensuite bathroom and of course breakfast is included so that you will lodge in full comfort during your stay.
+Highlights include Jökulsárlón glacier lagoon on the south coast, Snæfellsnes peninsula in the west, the capital city Reykjavík, the famous Golden Circle and the Blue Lagoon.
+All accommodation will come with an ensuite bathroom and, of course, breakfast is included so that you will lodge in full comfort during your stay.

 Although these sites are the most well-renowned, Guide to Iceland wants to help you find those unusual places where you can withdraw from the masses and get back to nature.
 The unique itinerary you will receive after booking, therefore, with attractions hand-picked by local experts, will help you find beauty and solitude within this country, and have an experience like no one else's.

 You'll be visiting all three national parks in Iceland.
 You'll also get to see plenty of waterfalls, black sandy beaches, glaciers, volcanoes, and hot springs around every curve of the road.